Ardath care home, Bexhill

 If you have any questions about paying for care, our friendly care home managers would be happy to answer your questions.

-Here is the brochure for Oakwood Court care home.
+Here is the brochure for Ardath care home.
 This summarises the information on our website so you can easily share it with friends and family who might not be able to access the internet.
 It also includes a useful checklist for looking around a care home.

 Our mission, to help people live their later life to the full, means we place great emphasis on our daily activities.
 We know how important activities are for the wellbeing of each resident and their quality of life.